sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Boolean</h4>
 - Only 2 Boolean values exist: true & false, although values of other types are also deemed either Truthy or Falsey.
 - "Falsey" values are false, null ,"" ,0 , undefined ,NaN.
 All other values including objects are "Truthy".
-- Single Negation - equtating a value using Single Negation(Logical Not) of itself will convert to real Boolean and will toggle its value  i.e truthyVar = !truthyVar //Will toggle 'truthyVar' from a Truthy value to false
+- Single Negation - equating a value using Single Negation(Logical Not) of itself will convert to real Boolean and will toggle its value  i.e truthyVar = !truthyVar //Will toggle 'truthyVar' from a Truthy value to false
 ```javascript
 var bool = 0;
 bool = !bool; //'bool' will equal true.